-Breast is a condition cancer characterized the uncontrolled by proliferation and growth of breast cells that originate from the ducts or lobules and can spread to other parts of the body(15).
-The majority of new cases include women over the age of 50, the risk of fatality from breast cancer by the age of 85 is estimated to be 1 in 77 individuals(16).
+Breast cancer is а condition characterized by the uncontrolled proliferation and growth of breast cells that originate from the ducts or lobules and can spread to other parts of the body(Feng et al. 2018).
+The majority of new cases include women over the age of 50, the risk of fatality from breast cancer by the age of 85 estimated to be 1 in is 77 individuals(Giaquinto et al. 2022).

-The aim of the present study wasto produces CNCs from walnut shell as a and biocompatible cheap alternative platform for the delivery of TMX.
-In the section, we characterized the extracted CNCs and CNCs-TMX by using Dynamic light scattering to determine the particle size and zeta potential, diffraction(XRD)to configure the crystallinity index, Fourier transform infrared (FTIR) to investigate the chemical structure, and Field emission scanning electron microscopy (FE-SEM) and transmission electron microscopy (TEM)to distinguish their shape and morphology (17), which was followed by investigating the interaction between CNCs-TMX and human hemoglobin protein.
-The technique of fluorescence spectroscopy was included detect synchronous fluorescence, Resonance light scattering (RLS), circular dichroism (CD), Forster resonance energy (FRET), Three-dimensional transfer fluorescence (3D) fluorescence.
-On the other hand, our study aimed to conduct in vitro investigations on the potential of TMX-loaded CNCs, derived from walnut shells, in inhibiting the growth and metastasis of two distinct types of breast cells (SkBr3 and Additionally, we sought to uncover the molecular mechanisms underlying impact of CNCs-TMX RAS/RAF/MEK/MAPK signaling pathways.
+The aim of the present study wasto produces CNCs from walnut shell as a cheap and biocompatible alternative platform for the delivery of TMX.
+In the section, we characterized the extracted CNCs and CNCs-TMX by using Dynamic light scattering to determine the particle size and zeta potential.
+X-ray diffraction(XRD)to configure the crystallinity index, Fourier transform infrared (FTIR) to investigate the chemical structure, and Field emission scanning electron microscopy (FE-SEM) and transmission electron microscopy (TEM)to distinguish their shape and morphology (Mohamed et al. 2015), which was followed by investigating the interaction between CNCs-TMX and human hemoglobin protein.
+The technique of fluorescence spectroscopy was included to synchronous fluorescence, detect Resonance light scattering (RLS), circular dichroism (CD), Forster resonance energy transfer (FRET), Three-dimensional fluorescence (3D) fluorescence.
+On the other hand, our study aimed to conduct in vitro investigations on the potential of TMX-loaded CNCs, derived from walnut shells, in inhibiting the growth and metastasis of two distinct types of breast and cells (SkBr3 T-47D). cancer Additionally, we sought to uncover the molecular mechanisms underlying the CNCs-TMX impact of on RAS/RAF/MEK/MAPK signaling pathways.